Northwest Indiana Birding Opportunities - Indiana Dunes National Park

 Combined with the encased Indiana Dunes State Park, the “Indiana Dunes” are both the state’s largest tourist attraction and the best birding destination in the state.
 With 15,000 acres, the park contains 50 miles of trails through a diversity of habitats.
 Together with the state park and surrounding region, over 350 species have been found in the Indiana Dunes area.

 The national park is more fragmented than other national parks, and often identified by the many units that make up the park.
-For birding purposes, the best areas for birding include Beverly Shores, Heron Rookery, Cowles Bog, and West Beach.
+For birding purposes, the best areas for birding include Beverly Shores, Heron Rookery, Cowles Bog, West Beach, and Miller Woods.

 Beverly Shores, or more formerly known as the Great Marsh is long drive and associated hiking trail through the extensive wetlands that sit behind the dunes.
 Many birders do a slow drive down Beverly Drive in search of birds or hike the Great Marsh trail for wetland birds.
 The high dunes along this stretch are good for Whip-poor-wills in the summer.
 The beach lots at Lakeview and Dunbar can provide good scanning points in the fall and winter for loons, scoters, and grebes.
 In winter Beverly Drive can be a reliable spot to find Northern Shrikes.